Jaxsaon/GP2040-CE/docs/wiring.md

 ## Raspberry Pi Pico

-?> The Raspberry Pi Pico pinout can also be used on clone boards with the same form factor and pinout, such as the Pimironi Pico LiPo and the Waveshare RP2040-Plus.
+?> The Raspberry Pi Pico pinout can also be used on clone boards with the same form factor and pinout, such as the Pimoroni Pico LiPo and the Waveshare RP2040-Plus.

 ![Raspberry Pi Pico Pinout](assets/wiring/RaspberryPiPico_Pinout.png)